UMLAUTaxl/format-clock/README.md

 # Format Clock

-This Gnome Shell extension allows to modify clock format on the top panel and date format in calendar menu.
+This Gnome Shell (version 3.12) extension allows to modify clock format on the top panel and date format in calendar menu.

 This extension is based on